chynphie/notes/content/MATH 239/MATH 239 review.md

 - **Prefix** decompositions:
 	 - a set of binary string is a regular expression of the form *A\*B or A(B\*)*
 - **Recursive** decompositions:
-## Chatper 4 Recurrence Relations:
+##  Binary Strings and Recurrence Relations:
 - Step:
 	1) write out the recurrence relation in terms of $\sum a_nx^n = \sum a_{n-1}x^{n-1} + \sum a_{n-2}x^{n-2}+...+\sum a_{n-k}x^{n-k}$
 	2) $A(x)-a_0-a_1x-a_2x^2-...-a_kx^k =$ plug in the initial values given for $a_0, a_1,...,a_k$